Zaplib/zaplib/zaplib/docs/src/bridge_api_workers.md

 }
 ```

 On the JS side, call `zaplib.callRustSync()`.
-This has the same function signature as `zaplib.callRust`, except that its results are not wrapped in a `Promise`.
+This has the same function signature as `zaplib.callRustAsync`, except that its results are not wrapped in a `Promise`.